craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

 # Initialize broker
 broker = TastytradeBroker()

-# Initialize strategy
+# Initialize strategy with the broker
-strategy = SPXIronCondorStrategy(api, broker)
+strategy = SPXIronCondorStrategy(broker)

-# Let the strategy select the account (uses TASTY_ACCOUNT env var or falls back to first account)
+# Let the strategy select the account
 if not strategy.select_account():
     print("No accounts found.
 Please check your credentials.") exit(1)